Castr0LeR0b0t/LordOfLight/lord_of_light_clean.md

 “I think I am going to make a deal for some weapons,” he finished, “some rather special weapons.
 So when you come after me, bring your girl friend along.
 If she likes what she sees, she may persuade you to switch sides.”

-Then he struck the trail and moved away through the night, whistling, beneath a moon that was white and

-a moon that was golden.
+Then he struck the trail and moved away through the night, whistling, beneath a moon that was white and a moon that was golden.

+IV
+--
-It is told how the Lord oJ L,ight descended into the Well oJ the Demons, io make there a bargain with the chief of the Rakasha.
-He dealt in good Jaith, but the

-Rakasha are the Rakes. re is to say, they are

-malefic creatures, possessed of great powers, life-span and the abilit y to assume nearly any shape.
+**It is told how the Lord of Light descended into the Well of the Demons, to make there a bargain with the chief of the Rakasha.
+He dealt in good Faith, but the Rakasha are the Rakashas.
+That is to say, they are malefic creatures, possessed of great powers, life-span and the ability to assume nearly any shape.
 The Rakasha are almost indestructible.
-Their chiefest lack is a true bod y; their chiefest viriue, their honor toward their gambling debts.
-That the Lord oJ light went to tellwell at all sewes to show that perhaps he was somewhat distraught concerning the state oJ the world....
+Their chiefest lack is a true body; their chiefest virtue, their honor toward their gambling debts.
+That the Lord of light went to Hellwell at all serves to show that perhaps he was somewhat distraught concerning the state of the world....**

-When the gods and the demons, both offspring of Prajapati, did battle with one another, the gods seized upon the life-principle of the Udgitha, thinking that with this would they vanquish the demons.
+*When the gods and the demons, both offspring of Prajapati, did battle with one another, the gods seized upon the life-principle of the Udgitha, thinking that with this would they vanquish the demons.*

-They meditated upon the Udgitha which functions through the nose, but the demons pierced it through with evil.
+*They meditated upon the Udgitha which functions through the nose, but the demons pierced it through with evil.
 Therefore, with the breath one smells both that which is pleasant and that which is foul.
 Thus the breath is touched by evil.
 They meditated upon the Udgitha as words, but the demons pierced it through with evil.
 Therefore, one speaks both truth and falsehood.

-Thus words are touched by evil.
+Thus words are touched by evil.*

-They meditated upmi the Udgitha which functions through the eye, but the demons pierced it through with evil.
+*They meditated upon the Udgitha which functions through the eye, but the demons pierced it through with evil.
 Therefore, one sees both what is pleasing and what is ugly.
-Thus the eye is touched by evil.
+Thus the eye is touched by evil.*

-They meditated upon the Udgitha as hearing,

-but the demons pierced it through with evil.
+*They meditated upon the Udgitha as hearing, but the demons pierced it through with evil.
 Therefore, one bears both good things and bad.
-Thus the ear is touched by evil.
+Thus the ear is touched by evil.*

-142

-LORD OF LIGHT

-Then did they meditate upon the Udgitha as the mind, but the demons pierced it through with evil.
+*Then did they meditate upon the Udgitha as the mind, but the demons pierced it through with evil.
 Therefore, one thinks what is proper, true, and good, and what is improper, false, and depraved.
-Thus the mind is touched by evil.
+Thus the mind is touched by evil.*

-Chhandogya If panishad I, ii, I—6)

-143
+*Chhandogya Upanishad (I, ii, I—6)*

-HELLWELr lies at the top Of the world and it leads down to its roots.
+Hellwell lies at the top Of the world and it leads down to its roots.

 It is probably as old as the world itself; and if it is not, it should be, because it looks as if it were.